bzadorozhnyi/gomory_solver/README.md

 # Gomory solver

-Program find integer solution of minimazation/maximization linear function with several linear constraints (Algorithm Gomory) and generate excel table with steps.
+Finds nonnegative integer solutions to the problem of minimizing/maximizing a linear function with linear constraints by Gomory algorithm and generate excel file with step solution.

 ## Example
 ### Input